 NATO head expresses concern about Turkey's Chinese missile deal

-COPENHAGEN (Reuters) - The head of NATO expressed concern on Monday over Turkey's decision to co-produce a missile defense system with a Chinese firm, saying he expected Ankara to choose a system that was compatible with those of other allies.
+COPENHAGEN, Oct 7 (Reuters) - The head of NATO expressed concern on Monday over Turkey's decision to co-produce a missile defence system with a Chinese firm, saying he expected Ankara to choose a system that was compatible with those of other allies.

-Turkey has said it is likely to sign a $3.4 billion missile defense deal with a Chinese firm that is subject to U.S. sanctions, although its decision is not yet final.
+Turkey has said it is likely to sign a $3.4 billion missile defence deal with a Chinese firm that is subject to U.S. sanctions, although its decision is not yet final.

-The United States has expressed serious concerns to Turkey, saying the Chinese missile defense system would not work with NATO systems.
+The United States has expressed serious concerns to Turkey, saying the Chinese missile defence system would not work with NATO systems.

-NATO Secretary-General Anders Fogh Rasmussen said choosing a defense system was a national decision.
+NATO Secretary-General Anders Fogh Rasmussen said choosing a defence system was a national decision.